 ESOS is an energy auditing and assessment scheme introduced by the UK government, intended to encourage large enterprises in the UK to focus on being more energy efficient.
-It is mandatory for those organisations which meet the qualification criteria.
+It is mandatory for organisations which meet the qualification criteria.

 (in the UK or abroad).